kyle-tightest/nameko-rpc/Research.md

   - The Docker Compose files to run them individually are still there.
 - Added appropriate `Make` commands to allow the user to quickly run both services.

-# 5. Implement String Encoder business logic
+# 5. Implemented "encode" function of String Encoder

 - Read up on [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).
   - Algorithm for lossless data compression.